luciegaba/paraphrase-identification/README.md

 <br>

 ## About
-This projet aims to build Neural Network model to predict if two sentences are paraphrases or not using Deep Learning.
+This projet aims to build Neural Network model to predict if two questions are paraphrases or not using Deep Learning.

 ## Contents
 This project contains: